ganbuan/CyberNotebook/README.md

 **john --single --format=[format] [path_to_file]**: use single crack mode

 Note: prepending the hash with the user name is needed (e.g. adding mike to 1efee03cdcb96d90ad48ccc7b8666033 -> mike:1efee03cdcb96d90ad48ccc7b8666033)

+### Custom Rules
+John can create passwords dynamically by defining password rules.
+This is beneficial when you know more information about the password structure of a target (e.g. password complexity requirements).

+Custom rules are defined in <i>/etc/john/john.conf</i>.
+A rule entry will look like the following:

+[List.Rules:RuleName] -> used to define the name of your rule; this is what you will use to call your custom rule a John argument

+cAz"[0-9] [!$%#@]" -> rules and character append/prepend

+The most common modifiers include:
++ Az - takes the word and appends it with the characters you define
++ A0 - takes the word and prepends it with the characters you define
++ c - capitalises the character positionally

+Common modifier patterns include:
++ [0-9] - will include numbers 0 to 9
++ [0] - will include only the number 0
++ [A-z] - will include both upper and lowercase
++ [A-Z] - will include only uppercase letters
++ [a-z] - will include only lowercase letters

+**john --wordlist=[path_to_wordlist] --rule=[rule_name] [path_to_file]**: invoke custom rule exploitation

+### Cracking Password Protected Zip Files
+The <i>zip2john</i>  tool can be used to convert the zip file into a hash format that John can understand and crack.

+The basic syntax is as follows:

+**zip2john [options] [zip_file] > [output_file]**

+Note: [options] allows you to pass specific checksum options, which is often not necessary; e.g. zip2john zipfile.zip > zip_hash.txt

+The output from zip2john can now be cracked using regular wordlists.